 As a small business owner, it can be hard to tell where you need to concentrate when it comes to technology.
 There’s a lot out there that looks cool or flashy, but doesn’t actually help you get things done faster, better, or more efficiently.

 We want to help you cut through the noise and focus on the essentials—things that will actually help you improve your business and the experience of your customers.
-Going forward into 2017, here’s the tech that you need to take a look at.
+As we head towards the end of 2017 and into 2018, here’s the tech that you need to take a look at.

 1. Managed IT Services

 You hear a lot about managed service providers (MSPs), or managed services via your Internet service provider (ISP) as a way to decrease your overhead and simplify IT problems, but it may be difficult to understand what exactly an MSP can do for your business.

 Basically, an MSP and your small business agree on a scope of work, a set of deliverables, and a core set of services.
 The reason for possibly not understanding the role of an MSP is that there is a wide range of services that could be provided—everything from remote network monitoring to data management, to email and cloud services and much much more.
 Essentially, with an MSP, you don’t have to worry about how a service is provided, managed or updated – you get the benefit of utilizing the services and leave the rest up to the MSP.

 One of the most useful managed services options is in the area of IT.
 As a small to medium-sized business, it can be difficult to devote staff to manage both the day-to-day IT responsibilities, while also focusing on innovation and new initiatives.